Complete GST lifecycle on one platform Complete GST lifecycle on one platform

 Rs.10,000 * 31/365 * 18% = Rs.153

-If you don’t file the GST returns that are required to be filed under the law, then late fees will apply for every day of default that occurs.
+If you don’t file the GST returns, then late fees will apply for every day of default that occurs.
 Further, if there is any tax due, then interest will apply at the rate of 18% per annum on the tax liability.

 Yes, if you are a GST-registered taxpayer, then you will need to file the applicable GST returns irrespective of whether you have a tax liability or not.
-If you have no transactions for the month, you can file a Nil return.
-If you have only purchases and no sales, then you can file GSTR-3B.
+Even if you have no transactions for the month, you must file a Nil return.
+If you have only purchases and no sales, then you must file GSTR-3B.

 The GST late fees get auto-populated in the next period’s GST return.
 There is no option to not pay late fees.
 The system will not allow you to proceed with filing your GST returns until you pay the late fees.

-6. What if the GST returns are not filed for 6 months?
+What if the GST returns are not filed for six months?

 About the Author